 You then need to submit a title and a 100-word outline.
-Thesis titles (with the exception of 199, Thesis in Philosophy) should be submitted on a form available in WebLearn at https://weblearn.ox.ac.uk/x/6dYGNq by Wednesday of the First Week of the Michaelmas Term preceding the examination.
+Thesis titles (with the exception of theses or special theses in Philosophy) should be submitted on a form available in Canvas at https://canvas.ox.ac.uk/courses/42438/pages/ba-literae-humaniores-overview by Wednesday of First Week of the Michaelmas Term preceding the examination.
 Philosophy thesis titles should go through your college to the Chairman of the Board of the Faculty of Philosophy, c/o the Undergraduate Studies Administrator, Faculty of Philosophy, Radcliffe Humanities Building, accompanied by a letter of approval from your Tutor, by Friday of Fourth Week of the Michaelmas Term preceding your examination.
 But you may wish to obtain approval before you start work on the thesis in earnest, and for many people that will mean making the application in the first half of the previous Trinity Term, so that you can spend time in the long vacation reading widely and developing your ideas.